bruceharrison1984/TinyHealthCheck/README.md

 # TinyHealthCheck

-A very small library for adding health checks to C# Service Workers or other headless processes running in a container.
+A very small library for adding health checks to C# Service Workers or other headless processes.
 It can be used anywhere you want a health check endpoint, but don't want to drag in the entire MVC ecosystem to support it.
 It has very few dependencies(3), and utilizes a low priority thread pool for minimal impact on your service worker processes.